persan/gprTools/README.md

  - Imported projects
  - Missing imports.
- - Calculate buildorder for a .gpr project tree. the results could ether be echod to standard outup and in some cases executed direct.
+ - Calculate buildorder for a .gpr project tree. the results could ether be echo:ed to standard outut and in some cases executed direct.